margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Nothing is shifting
 It's a broken record, stuck on repeat, stuck on the pain, stuck on the explanation, stuck on the hurt

+Can you really not get over it?
+Can you not get over it?
+Can I not be heard?
+It strikes a chord.

 <br>

 ## Playing the Fool ##